 - Sunday, birthdays, Christmas, Easter, Valentine’s Day, etc., are considered “pagan days” and are not to be observed.
 Only Thanksgiving and national holidays, such as Mother’s Day, Father’s Day, Fourth of July, and wedding anniversaries can be observed–as long as they aren’t overdone.

 - Clothing styles and hair length are regulated.
-Women’s dresses must be below the knees (even when sitting) and no low cut dresses.

 - Use of the medical profession is discouraged and most have no medical insurance.
 It is considered being “weak in faith” to go see a doctor, or depend on medicine.
 Instead, they are to be anointed by the elders and urged to look to God to heal them.
 However, some use doctors and medicines without advertising it.
 Many of the ministers and their wives are still going without medical attention and dying.
 Read: Philadelphia Church of God Healing Doctrine.
 If a member does die; i. e., of cancer, the ministers say that the person must have had some “hidden sin” or it wouldn’t have happened.
-If the memberdidn’t go to the doctor, they say that person “died in the faith.”
+If the member didn’t go to the doctor, they say that person “died in the faith.”

 - Members are not to vote.

 - Members are not to take up arms in military service.
 They must trust God for protection.

 - Three tithes must be paid to PCG headquarters (3rd tithe given every third year in seven), plus offerings are taken up during all the Old Testament feast days (“annual Sabbaths”).
 This is in addition to contributing to the building fund.
 Members travel long distances to an assigned area for the Feast of Tabernacles in the fall, according to the Jewish calendar.